VC-137C SAM 26000: Other notable missions

 On October 6, 1981, Egyptian President Anwar Sadat was assassinated.
 Because of security concerns, President Ronald Reagan did not attend the funeral.
 Instead, he sent Secretary of State Alexander Haig.
 The living former presidents—Nixon, Ford, and Carter— as well as former secretary of state Henry Kissinger also attended.
 All of them flew aboard SAM 26000 when traveling to the funeral.

-The last time SAM 26000 carried a serving president was in January 1998 when President Bill Clinton's Air Force One, SAM 27000, got stuck in the mud in Champaign, Illinois, at University of Illinois Willard Airport.
+The last time SAM 26000 carried a serving president was in January 1998 when President Bill Clinton's Air Force One, SAM 27000, got stuck in the mud near Savoy, Illinois, at University of Illinois Willard Airport.
 SAM 26000 was sitting at Grissom Air Reserve Base in Peru, Indiana, to serve as the backup Air Force One.
 SAM 26000 was quickly dispatched to Champaign to pick up President Clinton, who then flew to La Crosse, Wisconsin, for an event and then flew the final presidential service flight from La Crosse to Washington, D.C., where SAM 26000 was then officially retired from the president's fleet.

 Current status

 SAM 26000 at the USAF Museum, June, 2003.

 In May 1998, SAM 26000 was flown to the National Museum of the United States Air Force at Wright-Patterson AFB near Dayton, Ohio.
 Its final flight was staged over the museum grounds for the benefit of the media and museum visitors.
 The aircraft circled the museum several times at low altitude before finally landing on the original Wright Field airstrip alongside the museum.

 The plane taxied to the museum's restoration hangars and the crew disembarked, while members of the press explored the aircraft.
 After several months of work by the museum's restoration staff, the aircraft was placed on permanent display in the museum's Presidential Hangar.
-The public can walk through the aircraft; while the original intent (according to museum personnel) was to restore the aircraft to how it looked when Kennedy was President, it was later determined to leave the aircraft interior as it looked when it was delivered to the U.S. Air Force Museum in May, 1998.
+The public can walk through the aircraft; while the original intent (according to museum personnel) was to restore the aircraft to how it looked when Kennedy was President, it was later determined to leave the aircraft interior as it looked when it was delivered to the U.S. Air Force Museum in May 1998.

 In December 2009, SAM 26000 was taken off display and moved to the museum's restoration area, where it was repainted into its Presidential paint scheme.
 SAM 26000 was later returned to the Presidential Planes Hangar at the museum.